idaholab/moose/framework/doc/content/source/outputs/formatters/YAMLFormatter.md

 # YAMLFormatter

-This class produces produces a yaml dump of the `InputParameters` that is machine parsable by any YAML formatter.
+This class produces a yaml dump of the `InputParameters` that is machine parsable by any YAML formatter.

 This formatter is used for the `--yaml` command line option, described